< Back

 Be careful not to align the artwork to the spine guideline — either add a shape to extend well over the spine between front and back cover like bookbinding tape, or extend the artwork onto the back cover well over the spine area to ensure a smooth transition over this area.

 If your cover is created digitally in an editing software (eg. Photoshop, Procreate, InDesign, etc.), it is critical that the project be set up with correct dimensions and guidelines prior to the start of the design to avoid low-resolution unprintable artwork.
-Note that if you are designing a cover to upload to your yearbook software that the cover image file should be saved as a JPG format.
-This will enable the image to cover your entire cover canvas in your yearbook software most effectively.
+Low resolution artwork usually may not be “up-sized” to improve quality.

 Full edge-to-edge cover design